 “Standing on a stage before an audience to present my opinions and views using technical terms and with professional knowledge, especially with limited preparation time, really improved my communication skills.”

 When it came to advising clients on HKFRS 15 Revenue from Contracts with Customers, Chow frequently referred back to his QP notes back when he worked in a Big Four firm.
 “We also needed to consider the impact of new accounting standards when performing audits for our clients,” he says.
-“I was able to give advice on HKFRS 15, as its five-step model to recognize revenue from customer contracts will impact my clients’ upcoming nancial years,” Chow says.
-“So, I researched on how to prepare nancial statements and notes in accordance with the accounting standards regarding the timing and nature of revenue, and passed my ndings to managers for consideration.”
+“I was able to give advice on HKFRS 15, as its five-step model to recognize revenue from customer contracts will impact my clients’ upcoming financial years,” Chow says.
+“So, I researched on how to prepare financial statements and notes in accordance with the accounting standards regarding the timing and nature of revenue, and passed my findings to managers for consideration.”

-Chow believes the taxation module’s end-of-workshop presentations helped him develop leadership skills, and upped his con dence in presenting.
+Chow believes the taxation module’s end-of-workshop presentations helped him develop leadership skills, and upped his confidence in presenting.
 “I don’t have many opportunities to give such presentations at work,” Chow says.
 “Standing on a stage before an audience to present my opinions and views using technical terms and with professional knowledge, especially with limited preparation time, really improved my communication skills.”

 The QP also changed him on a personal level.
 “Before the workshop, I was a bit self-centred, and I didn’t like listening to other people’s views or opinions,” he recalls, adding that he has also become a better team player and leader.
 “Since I had to work in a team, it was important for me to listen and to also accept other people’s opinions – and to be a leader, you have to understand your teammates’ strengths and weaknesses and consider how they can complement one another to accomplish different kinds of tasks.”